Rutvikrj26/rutvikrj26/README.md

-I'm a self-taught part-time Web-developer from India 🇮🇳.
+I'm a Software Engineer from India 🇮🇳.
 I am a Mechanical Engineer by profession, currently studing Aerospace Engineering at University of Toronto.
 Web development is my hobby and I love developing elegant websites in my free time.
-You can learn about my journey as a Web Developer on my [personal Website](https://themechcafe.ml).
+You can learn about my journey as a Web Developer on my [personal Website](https://rutvik-solanki.ml).

 **About me**